jekuno/milia/README.md

 # milia

+You are viewing the documentation of the milia branch for Rails 5 applications.
+Milia also supports Rails 4.2.x.
+Please switch to the according branch.

-Milia is a multi-tenanting gem for hosted Rails 4.2.x applications which use the devise gem for user authentication and registrations.
+Milia is a multi-tenanting gem for hosted Ruby on Rails applications which use the devise gem for user authentication and registrations.
 Milia comes with tailoring for common use cases needing multi-tenanting with user authentication.